TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

         Some pools can only be bootable on systems configured to boot in legacy BIOS mode, while others can also be bootable from UEFI systems.
 The `bootable` subcommand will indicate this.

+        For Triton Compute Nodes, the -i option is disallowed.
+Otherwise, this will enable a Triton Compute Node to boot iPXE from the disk, obviating the need for USB key with iPXE on it.
+It will also allow boot to a backup PI that is either the currently-running PI, or the Triton default PI if the currently-running one is not available.
+The iPXE is provided by the Triton Head Node, and if it needs updating, the `sdcadm experimental update-gz-tools` command will update it on the head node.
+See below for post-bootable iPXE updating on the Triton Compute Node.

       piadm install <source> [ZFS-pool-name]